teambean/BeanCash/README.md

 Bean Cash is a digital currency re-branded from BitBean.

-  *"Bean Cash is Bitcoin's Big Little Brother - Fast..Simple..Secure..More Than a         Digital Currency!"*
+  *"Bean Cash is Bitcoin's Big Little Brother - Fast..Simple..Secure..More Than Digital Currency!"*

 <a href="http://www.beancash.org">www.beancash.org</a>